shibby576/data_sandbox/README.md

-# Playing around with data using Python!
+# Playing around with data!
+##This repository holds code and data files from self-paced courses, tutorials, and exploration Im doing to better understand data analysis and machine learning with python.